cybersnow02/Debian-Update-ISO/README.md

 Why you need this?
-The Update-ISO sets is a way to update your actual Debian distribution with a newer one, WITHOUT downloading the whole new ISOs sets.
+The Update-ISO sets is a way to update your actual Debian distribution with an updated one (of the same distribution name), WITHOUT downloading the whole new ISOs sets.
 These steps will create new ISOs that will superseed the ISO you already downloaded in the past.
 So it take alot less disk space because only the updated packages are included in the Update-ISOs set.